SimplifyJobs/Summer2025-Internships/.github/README-scripts.md

 Below, you'll find information about this repo's actions, issue forms, and other scripts.

+## High Level Overview

+Internships are stored in `listings.json`.
+This file is added edited by submitting a _new_internship_ or _edit_internship_ issue form.
+Once an `approved` label is attached to one of these issues, a github action will run and automatically edit listings.json with the new information.
+An external microservice runs a separate script once per day which fetches internships from Simplify's database, adds them to listings.json, then updates the corresponding README with the new internships from Simplify and contributors.
+See information about each of these steps below.

 ## listings.json

 All internships (from Simplify and contributors) are stored in `.github/scripts/listings.json.` This file can be edited manually (if you are being careful) or through a github action by approving an issue (see below).
 A list entry for an internship might look like the following: